Timeshift backdrop

 Best Episodes Summary

 "The Kneale Tapes" is the best rated episode of "Timeshift".
 It scored 8.8/10 based on 7 votes.
-Directed by John Das and written by N/A, it aired on 10/15/2003.
+Directed by John Das and written by Unknown, it aired on 10/15/2003.
 This episode scored 0.4 points higher than the second highest rated, "The Golden Age of Liners".